10 June 2021

 with thanks to

-Hosted by Lord Rothschild and organised by Tortoise Media, the Responsible AI Forum will convene the world’s best-known figures from the business and academic worlds to lead the discussion on the development, deployment and communication of AI as a responsible technology for society and government.
+Hosted by Lord Rothschild and organised by Tortoise Media, the Responsible AI Forum convened the world’s best-known figures from the business and academic worlds to lead the discussion on the development, deployment and communication of AI as a responsible technology for society and government.

 To be a part of it, join the business Tortoise AI Network.
 Just fill out the form at the bottom of this page and we’ll be in touch.